U.S. urges all countries to adhere to South China Sea ruling

 "China faces a choice: China can choose to be guided by international law, institutions, and norms.
 Or it can choose to reject them and pursue the path of intimidation and coercion," they said.

-The senators said the United States should be "regularly challenging China’s excessive maritime claims" through air and warship patrols and make clear the U.S. interest in preventing Chinese militarization of strategic features such as Scarborough Shoal.
+The senators said the United States should be "regularly challenging China’s excessive maritime claims" through air and warship patrols and make clear the U.S. interest in preventing Chinese militarization of strategic features.

-Sullivan, who has been involved in negotiations with China in the past, told the Center for Strategic and International Studies that Washington also needed to maintain a favourable military balance in the Asia-Pacific "that secures our enduring interests, upholds our treaty commitments and safeguards open seas and open commerce."
+In a statement, Democratic candidate Hillary Clinton spoke of the United States' interest in the South China Sea and the free flow of commerce.

+"It is important that all claimants abide by this ruling and continue to pursue peaceful, multilateral means to resolve disputes among them.
+U.S. leadership – building on the Obama administration's pivot to Asia – will be key in supporting our partners and allies in these efforts."

-(Additional reporting by Yara Bayoumy, Patricia Zengerle, Doina Chiacu and Emily Stephenson; Writing by Yara Bayoumy and Doina Chiacu; Editing by Grant McCool)
+(Additional reporting by Yara Bayoumy, Patricia Zengerle, Doina Chiacu, Emily Stephenson, Lesley Wroughton and Amanda Becker; Editing by Grant McCool)

+WELLINGTON All Blacks lock Patrick Tuipulotu tested positive for a banned substance last year and was "shocked" at the result, New Zealand Rugby (NZR) said on Sunday.

+WELLINGTON, Feb 5 All Blacks lock Patrick Tuipulotu tested positive for a banned substance last year and was "shocked" at the result, New Zealand Rugby (NZR) said on Sunday.